mutchiko/msi-ec/docs/device_support_guide.md

-Eventually you'll notice a **Value** that changes each time you change the setting (or maybe two **Values** in two **Addresses** that change at the same time), once you find the **Address**, you can start writing down the **Value** for EACH user scenario so you can report it.
+Eventually you'll notice a **Value** that changes each time you change the setting (or maybe two **Values** in two **Addresses** that change at the same time), once you find the **Address**, you can start writing down the **Value** for EACH user scenario, so you can report it.

 ### Linux method